-The annual production of Chateau Lilian Ladouys is close to 20,000 cases of St. Estephe wine each year.
+The annual production of Chateau is close to 20,000 cases of St. Estephe wine each year.
 There is a second wine, La Devise de Lilian.
 The property is consulted by Emmanuel Cruse who owns and manages Chateau dIssan in the Margaux appellation.

 Serving Chateau Lilian Ladouys with Wine, Food, Pairing Tips

 Lilian Ladouys is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised, and grilled dishes.
 Lilian Ladouys is also good with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta.